What is an immersion experience?

 Our goal is for students to pay as little out-of-pocket as possible.
 However, ultimately the student is responsible for complete payment of their experience by the established deadlines.

 The JCU immersion program provides fundraising training and materials.
 Many students fundraise the entire cost of their experience.
 Our most effective method has been for participants to ask those they have personal connections with (family, friends, former teachers, church/parish, etc.) for financial assistance through letter writing.
 Any money raised by individuals above-and-beyond their costs can be applied to another participant who is in need.
 Money raised beyond the groups’ needs will be donated to agencies the group will come in contact with during their experience.

 Is Financial Aid available?

 Yes, financial aid is available for students with significant need.
 To be considered for financial aid assistance, participants should check the appropriate box on the application.
-At your interview you will be asked to complete a financial aid form.
 Those placed on experience who have applied for financial aid will receive an aid offer with their experience invitation.

 What are the general policies for conduct on an immersion?

 The same policies that apply to students on campus according to the Community Standards Manual are in place for immersion experiences.
 Students violating a University regulation or local law risk termination of their experience immediately, at the student’s expense (i.e. transportation home, etc.), or, at least, discipline through the University discipline system.

 Is drinking permitted during an immersion experience?

 No, the consumption of alcohol is not permitted during immersion experiences, even if a student is of legal age in the state or country the group is visiting.
 By refraining from drinking, students are able to focus most clearly on the experience at hand and developing positive relationships with their JCU group members.
 Drinking can become a road block to building community between students and can hinder the relationships John Carroll has established with its partnering agencies.